Jason Kipnis: College

 After graduating from high school in 2005, Kipnis attended the University of Kentucky and then Arizona State University.
 At the University of Kentucky, Kipnis redshirted during the 2006 baseball season.
 In the spring of 2007, Kipnis batted .337 for the Wildcats with a .450 on-base percentage as an outfielder while stealing 11 bases in 12 attempts in 34 games.
 In February of that year, Kipnis was awarded Southeastern Conference Freshman of the Week honors.
-In the summer before his sophomore year, Kipnis played for the Covington Lumberjacks of the Valley Baseball League, a NCAA-sanctioned collegiate summer baseball league in the Shenandoah Valley region of Virginia.
+In the summer before his sophomore year, Kipnis played for the Covington Lumberjacks of the Valley Baseball League, an NCAA-sanctioned collegiate summer baseball league in the Shenandoah Valley region of Virginia.
 He batted .318 with a .505 on-base percentage and 24 stolen bases.

 After two years at the University of Kentucky, Kipnis transferred to Arizona State University.
 He played baseball for the Sun Devils and double-majored in psychology and sociology.
 In an interview, Kipnis stated that the University of Kentucky wasn't the right fit for him and that ASU's college baseball reputation would make it a better fit.